Weed and the

 The teen brain shows a greater ability to change (plasticity) than that of adults based on what teens do and experience.
 Using weed as a teen may put your brain development at risk.

-Weed affects the cerebellum, the part of the brain responsible for motor functions, like how you move around.
+Weed affects the cerebellum, the part of the brain responsible for coordination and motor functions, like how you move around.
 Weed can harm its development.

 People who use weed to cope with negative emotions are likely to develop dependence and addiction.
 Frequent weed use can result in the receptors called CB1 becoming less sensitive to THC.
 That means more and more is needed to feel the same effects.